 Do you need a downrod or extension rod for your ceiling fan?

-It’s a small part of a ceiling fan, and one most of us do not pay adequate, or even any, attention to this component of a ceiling fan – the rod that connects the fan with the ceiling.
-Aptly called a ‘downrod’ or an extension rod, it is a vital element for a fan, the size of which can make a huge difference in how well the air from the fan is circulated in a room.
+It’s a small part of a ceiling fan, and one most of us do not pay too much attention to – the rod that connects the fan with the ceiling.
+While it may be a small part, it is an important part, and can make a huge difference in how well the air from your ceiling fan is circulated around the room.

 What is a Downrod?

 Ceiling fans already come equipped with a standard rod that connects the fan to the ceiling.
-However, it is often short in length.
+However, this rod is often short in length.
 Sometimes, you need a fan to drop further down from the ceiling to provide an effective flow of air.
-Enter a downrod or an extension rod!
-A downrod is a metal pipe that connects the fan, or specifically the motor housing of the fan to the ceiling mount.
+Enter a ‘downrod’. or extension rod.
+A downrod is a pipe, usually metal, that connects the fan, or specifically the motor housing of the fan, to the ceiling mount.

-A downrod has two primary and important functions, one is to stabilise the fan and prevent it from wobbling when in motion and the second is to aid the proper flow of air while maintaining a safe distance between the blades of the fan and the ceiling and blades of the fan and the floor.
+A downrod has two primary and important functions, one is to stabilise the fan and prevent it from wobbling when in motion, and the second is to aid the proper flow of air while maintaining a safe distance between the blades of the fan and the ceiling, as well as the blades of the fan and the floor.

 Do I Need a Downrod for My Ceiling Fan?

 The experienced team at Rovert Lighting & Electrical can help you our with all your ceiling fan needs.
 Feel free to browse through our extensive range of modern indoor and outdoor ceiling fans for residential, commercial or business space, or call in and see our huge ceiling fan display and discuss what options may be right for you.